 Although F1 has raced at Sepang since 1999, the resurfacing makes tire wear an unknown this year.
 It has traditionally been one of the harder tracks on tires.

 October 02 | 15:00 local time, 09:00 CET

 Since its inauguration in 1999, the Sepang circuit in Malaysia has come to be regarded as one of the toughest for teams and drivers as very hot and humid conditions stretch the competitors to their physical extreme.
 Due to cockpit temperatures of 50°C it is not strange for a driver to lose three kilograms during the race, through sweat alone.
-As the first of a now extensive portfolio of Hermann Tilke designed Grand Prix circuits, it follows his trademark style of long straights followed by a heavy-braking zone, which allows for slip-streaming and out-braking manoeuvres.
+As the first of a now extensive portfolio of Hermann Tilke designed Grand Prix circuits, it follows his trademark style of long straights followed by a heavy-braking zone, which allows for slip-streaming and out-braking maneuvers.
 The 1999 race saw the return to fitness of Michael Schumacher following his leg-break at Silverstone earlier in the year and after dominating the race he handed victory to Ferrari team-mate and title contender Eddie Irvine.
-Sebastian Vettel and Fernando Alonso have three wins apiece here, with Vettel’s 2013 victory proving controversial for him and Red Bull as the German disobeyed team orders and forced his way past team-mate and race leader Mark Webber.
+Sebastian Vettel has four wins here, with his 2013 victory proving controversial for him and his former team Red Bull as the German disobeyed team orders and forced his way past team-mate and race leader Mark Webber.